Justin Lin ⟔

 Things I like about both of them:

-Things I like more about Moonlight/Sushine:
+Things I like more about Moonlight/Sunshine:

 Things I like more about Parsec: